-You can update a Pack's metadata (Version, Description, Author, etc.) If you're developing a new Pack to share, you'll want to use this interface to populate the Pack's README.
+You can update a Pack's metadata (Version, Description, Author, etc.) and display settings.
+If you're developing a new Pack to share, you'll want to use this interface to populate the Pack's README and display logo.

 1. From the Pack's submenu, select Settings.